mindplace/nautical-distances-calculator/README.md

 To view: code is on the `working-solution-all-places` git branch.

 #### Elements of Version 2:
 - Uses Google Maps/Places for the majority of map, search, and autocomplete functions.
+Autocomplete results include all types of results, not just airports.